ubirch/ubirch-testkit/STEPBYSTEP.md

     * click **create**
 1. Next, click on your device and copy the apiConfig
 1. Create a file `config.json` in the `src` directory of the project tree and paste the apiConfig into it.
-1. add a key-value-pair that will configure the pycom for the expansion board you are using with the key `"type"` and the value being the expansion board type `"pysense"` or `"pytrack"`
+1. add a key-value-pair that will configure the Pycom for the expansion board you are using with the key `"type"` and the value being the expansion board type `"pysense"` or `"pytrack"`

    It should look like this: